Japannext/snooze/docs/general/08_Notifications.rst

 .. _frequency:

 This parameter controls how many times this notification should be triggered and at which interval.
-It has 3 subparameters:
+It has 3 subparameters (in order):

 :delay (``0``): Time in seconds to wait before triggering this notification the first time.
 :every (``0``): Time in seconds until the next notification trigger.